 (* indicates Gonzaga student author)

-Dr. Shepherd’s research seeks to elucidate the biosynthetic pathway of rhodoquinone (RQ) which will later be used as a target for the development of new anti-parasitic drugs.
+The broader impacts of Dr. Shepherd’s research involve the development of new treatments for parasitic infections, which are neglected tropical diseases that affect more than 1.5 billion people worldwide (WHO 2019).
+In order to combat this disease, Dr. Shepherd’s research team has sought to elucidate the biosynthetic pathway of rhodoquinone (RQ) as a unique target for the design of new anti-parasitic drugs.
 RQ is an essential electron carrier used in the anaerobic energy metabolism of species such as the parasitic helminths, the free-living nematode Caenorhabditis elegans (C. elegans), and the purple non-sulfur bacterium, Rhodospirillum rubrum (R. rubrum).
-RQ is not synthesized or used in humans and other mammals with a primarily aerobic energy metabolism.
-However, RQ is structurally similar to ubiquinone (coenzyme Q or Q), an important lipid component involved in electron transport in the aerobic respiratory chain, and the biosynthetic pathways of RQ and Q are proposed to be similar.
-The biosynthesis of Q has been well-characterized in both prokaryotic and eukaryotic species.
+RQ is not synthesized or used in humans and other mammalian hosts with a primarily aerobic energy metabolism.
+Dr. Shepherd’s group discovered a signature gene required for RQ biosynthesis in R. rubrum called rquA, and recently they have made important advances in RQ biosynthesis in C. elegans, which is an excellent model for the helminth parasites.

 Research Grants Funded